Westgarth Forster

-Westgarth Forster (1772, Coalcleugh – 1835, Garrigill) was a geologist and mining engineer.
-He was the son of a mining engineer (Westgarth Forster the elder, 1738–1797), and was born in Coalcleugh, Northumberland.
-He became a mining agent on Alston Moor, an area in the Pennines noted for its extensive lead mines, but died penniless in 1835.
+Westgarth Forster (1772–1835) was a geologist and mining engineer, mine agent at Allenheads and Coalcleugh (Northumberland) over two decades and then a consultant surveyor and author.
+He was the son of a mining engineer, Westgarth Forster the elder, and was born in Coalcleugh, Northumberland.

 Author

 He is known principally as the author of a book called A Treatise on a Section of the Strata from Newcastle-upon-Tyne to the Mountain of Cross Fell in Cumberland.
 The first edition (1809) is very rare; his work is known mainly from the second edition (1821).
 A third edition was published in 1883, which was, however, much revised and modified by its editor, the Rev. W. Nall.